navaljoshi04/swipeLeftOrRight/backend/prerequiestes.md

 - The endpoint should return the list of requests received by a user.
 - create get api/user/connections` for the connections it should all the connection that you are having as of now .
 ```

+# MongoDB & API Development Notes

+---

+## ✅ API Development

+### 🔹 Logic for GET/FEED API

+- Understand the purpose of the feed (e.g., latest posts, user-specific content).
+- Design endpoint: `GET /api/feed`
+- Fetch data from MongoDB with appropriate filters.
+- Use sorting, filtering, and limiting.
+- Always return consistent JSON responses (with status codes, message, and data).

+---

+## 🧪 MongoDB Query Operators

+### 🔹 `$nin` — Not In

+- Selects documents where the field's value **is not in** the specified array.

+### 🔹 `$ne` — Not Equal

+- Selects documents where the field's value **is not equal to** the specified value.

+### 🔹 `$and` — Logical AND

+- Combines multiple conditions using logical AND.

+---

+## 📦 Pagination

+### 🔹 Purpose

+- Divides large datasets into smaller, manageable chunks.
+- Improves performance and user experience.
+- Enables navigation between pages of data.

+---

+## 🔁 `skip()`

+### 🔹 Purpose

+- Skips the first N documents in a result set.
+- Commonly used to implement pagination.
+- Helps jump to a specific offset in data retrieval.

+---

+## 🔂 `limit()`

+### 🔹 Purpose

+- Restricts the number of documents returned in a query.
+- Useful for controlling page size in paginated results.
+- Improves query performance and bandwidth efficiency.
+- 🔹 `Difference between Query and Params`

+---